thosgood/this-weeks-finds/markdown/101-151/week144.md

 Okay...
 I've been sort of goofing off in the last few Weeks, but now I want to return to some hardcore mathematics.
-In particular, I want to talk about n-categories and homotopy theory, so I'm going to pick up "The Tale of n-Categories" roughly where I left off in ["Week 100"](#week100), and start connecting it to the little introduction to homotopy theory I gave from ["Week 115"](#week115) to ["Week 119"](#week119).
+In particular, I want to talk about $n$-categories and homotopy theory, so I'm going to pick up "The Tale of n-Categories" roughly where I left off in ["Week 100"](#week100), and start connecting it to the little introduction to homotopy theory I gave from ["Week 115"](#week115) to ["Week 119"](#week119).

-As I've said many times, the goal of n-category theory is to eliminate equations from mathematics, or at least to be able to postpone pretending that isomorphisms are equations for as long as you like.
+As I've said many times, the goal of $n$-category theory is to eliminate equations from mathematics, or at least to be able to postpone pretending that isomorphisms are equations for as long as you like.
 I've repeatedly described the practical benefits of this, so I won't bother doing so again - I'll assume you're convinced of it!

-To achieve this goal, an n-category is supposed to be some sort of algebraic structure with objects, morphisms between objects, 2-morphisms between morphisms, and so on up to and including n-morphisms, with various ways of composing all these guys.
+To achieve this goal, an $n$-category is supposed to be some sort of algebraic structure with objects, morphisms between objects, 2-morphisms between morphisms, and so on up to and including $n$-morphisms, with various ways of composing all these guys.
 The idea is thhen that we should never assert that two j-morphisms are *equal* except for j = n.
 Instead, we should just specify an *equivalence* between them.
 An "equivalence" is a bit like an isomorphism, but it's defined recursively from the top down.
-An n-morphism is an equivalence iff it's an isomorphism, that is, iff it's invertible.
+An $n$-morphism is an equivalence iff it's an isomorphism, that is, iff it's invertible.
 But for j \< n, a j-morphism is an equivalence if it's invertible *up to equivalence*.

-There are various competing definitions of n-category at present, but the key idea behind all the definitions of *weak* n-category is that the ways of composing j-morphisms should satisfy associativity and all the other usual laws only up to equivalence.
+There are various competing definitions of $n$-category at present, but the key idea behind all the definitions of *weak* $n$-category is that the ways of composing j-morphisms should satisfy associativity and all the other usual laws only up to equivalence.
 For example, suppose we have some morphisms a: w\to x, b: w\to y and c: y\to z in a 1-category.
 Then